-Of the 49 respiratory diphtheria cases, 12 (24%) cases were among children 12 years of age and under.
-Vaccine history is available for 3 of these.
-One case (aged 9 years) had only received three infant doses of vaccine but no booster doses and the other two were reported as unvaccinated.
+Of the 55 respiratory diphtheria cases, 14(25%) cases were among children 12 years of age and under.
+Vaccine history is available for 4 of these.
+One case (aged 9 years) had only received three infant doses of vaccine but no booster doses, two were reported as unvaccinated, and one case (aged 6 years) was up to date with their vaccinations.